Robert Harrison (publisher): Origins

 The first Confidential issue was dated December (released November) 1952 under the caption "The Lid Is Off!"
 Its circulation was 250,000 copies.
 But when the breakup of Marilyn Monroe's marriage to Joe DiMaggio was reported in the August 1953 issue ("Why Joe DiMaggio Is Striking Out with Marilyn Monroe!"), the circulation jumped to 800,000.
-The quarterly magazine then became bimonthly and was the fastest growing magazine in the US at the time.
-Harrison would claim its circulation reached four million, and because every copy was estimated to be read by ten persons, it might have reached a fifth of the US population.
+The quarterly magazine then became bimonthly and was the fastest growing magazine in the U.S. at the time.
+Harrison would claim its circulation reached four million, and because every copy was estimated to be read by ten persons, it might have reached a fifth of the U.S. population.

 When Harrison published "Winchell Was Right About Josephine Baker!", he came out in support of his childhood mentor at the Graphic during the Stork Club controversy.
 Winchell returned the favor by mentioning Confidential in his newspaper column and radio broadcasts.
 Though Harrison would publish non-show business stories involving "racketeering, consumer scams and politicians' peccadilloes," like Quigley Publishing that he previously worked for, the emphasis was Hollywood, but with a twist—"exposés of star secrets" became Confidentials prime focus.

 Rise to fame

-Harrison would rent 4000 square feet of office space at 1697 Broadway in New York City, but never had more than 15 staff members, mostly family relations of whom the most important were his sisters Edith and Helen.
+Harrison would rent 4,000 square feet of office space at 1697 Broadway in New York City, but never had more than 15 staff members, mostly family relations of whom the most important were his sisters Edith and Helen.
 He would also move into an even more luxurious apartment at the Hotel Madison cooperative on East 58th Street.
 From his two new headquarters, Harrison developed a Hollywood network of informants—prostitutes, hotel employees, down-on-their-luck actors and vengeful celebrities—working with local detective agencies like the Fred Otash Detective Bureau and H. L. Von Wittenburg's Hollywood Detective Agency.
 Among the informants were minor actresses like Francesca De Scaffa (ex-wife of Bruce Cabot) and Ronnie Quillan (ex-wife of screenwriter Joseph Quillan).
 According to Harrison, Barbara Payton would stop by Confidentials Hollywood office and sell a story whenever she was short of cash.
 However, the informants could rise to the level of prominent Hollywood columnists like Florabel Muir and in some cases, all the way up to a producer like Mike Todd or even a studio head like Harry Cohn.
 Money, publicity, revenge or blackmail was the lure.

 Harrison soon started making approximately half a million dollars per issue.
 By 1955, Confidential had reached five million copies per issue with a larger circulation than Reader's Digest, Ladies' Home Journal, Look, The Saturday Evening Post or Collier's.
 That year Harrison shut down all his men's magazines except Beauty Parade and Whisper.
 Beauty Parade would cease the next year and Whisper would continue as Confidentials sister publication, which recycled variants of Confidentials stories.